rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/heap/heap.md

 - Heap tree is partially sorted / ordered.

 #### Heap can be implemented using:
-1. Heap is usually implemented using a List.
+1. Heap is usually implemented using a List. [i will be using it to implement binary heap]
    - Each element in the list represents a node of the heap and
    - The parent-child(left or right) relationship is defined **implicitly** by elements' indices in the list.
+2. Binary tree.
 <br>
 - Given an element at index i:
   - The **left child** of this element is at index 2i + 1.